Skip to content

 Step 2: Select a Solution Compatible with Your ERP

-The choice of AP automation platform must account for: native ERP integration (SAP, Oracle, Microsoft Dynamics, Sage), processing capacity for your invoice formats, support for UK-specific requirements (Making Tax Digital, VAT returns), and pricing model (per transaction vs. subscription).
+The choice of AP automation platform must account for: native ERP integration (SAP, Oracle, Microsoft Dynamics, Sage), processing capacity for your invoice formats, support for Canadian-specific requirements (GST/HST, provincial tax returns), and pricing model (per transaction vs. subscription).
 Most mid-market solutions can be deployed in 4 to 12 weeks depending on organisational complexity.

 Step 3: Integrate with ERP and Banking Systems

 Full integration transforms AP automation into an end-to-end workflow: data flows automatically between the invoicing platform, the ERP, and banking systems, eliminating double entry and maintaining data consistency.
-Bank account validation โ€” cross-referencing supplier IBAN/sort code against verified banking data โ€” is a critical fraud prevention control at this stage.
+Bank account validation โ€” cross-referencing supplier account details against verified banking data โ€” is a critical fraud prevention control at this stage.

 Step 4: Train Finance and Procurement Teams